 FOR IMMEDIATE RELEASE

-“As more of America’s commercial trucks are replaced by the newest, cleanest diesel technologies, greater air quality and fuel savings benefits are being realized by communities across the country.
-Missouri, one of the Region 7 states, is leading the region for the highest percentage of newest-generation diesel trucks, with 49 percent of the state’s diesel fleet using the newest, cleanest diesel technologies, equivalent to the national average of 49 percent,” said Allen Schaeffer, executive director of the not for profit Diesel Technology Forumthat represents leading manufacturers and suppliers of advanced engines and components, emissions control systems and both petroleum and renewable fuel interests.
+“As more of America’s commercial trucks rely on the newest, cleanest diesel technologies, greater air quality and fuel savings benefits are being realized by communities across the country.
+Oklahoma, one of the Region 6 states, is leading the region for the highest percentage of newest-generation diesel trucks, with just over 58 percent of the state’s diesel fleet using the newest, cleanest diesel technologies,” said Allen Schaeffer, executive director of the not for profit Diesel Technology Forumthat represents leading manufacturers and suppliers of advanced engines and components, emissions control systems and both petroleum and renewable fuel interests.

 Nationwide, the newest, cleanest, near-zero-emissions diesel truck technologies now make up almost half of the more than 11 million diesel-powered commercial vehicles on U.S. roads, according to the Diesel Technology Forum’s analysis of 2020 U.S. vehicles in operation data (Class 3-8) provided by IHS Markit.